rivalee/rivalee_old.github.io/rca-notes.md

 The comics are about a fly living in conflict with humans and losing every time.
 We like the fly: its personality is poetic, romantic, sensuous.
 It just wants to enjoy life, often in human spaces.
 Even though the fly dies in every single comic, it's alive in the next story.
 To borrow a phrase Tom Phillips used about Samuel Beckett: "after the boiling of the miserable bowl, there's a hard and irreducible speck of optimism".

+## Rules and story physics

 The comics are driven by rules.
 I wrote 8 rules to define aspects of the story and character.
-Story physics and story structure helped me to decide what the rules should be.
+Story physics helped me to decide what the rules should be.

-## Story physics
+1. Six panel stories
+2. The fly dies in every story
+3. A roll of the die determines the point at which the fly dies
+4. The fly is always relentlessly optimistic despite the circumstances
+5. The fly appears to be refined despite its true status
+6. Often a second story is happening in the background
+7. The primary voice is the fly, who always speaks directly to the camera
+8. After the fly's death, there is silence, though events may still be occurring

 Story physics is the idea that stories follow natural laws and have a natural, almost unavoidable structure to them.
 The term was popularised by Andrew Stanton of Pixar.